 Using Excel tables is the recommended way to format tables as the styling can be applied dynamically across columns and rows.
 You can also use themes and apply alternating colors to rows/columns.
 Go to Insert > Table and make sure that you activate My table has headers before clicking on OK.
-Add the placeholder as usual on the top-left of your Excel table:
+Add the placeholder as usual on the top-left of your Excel table (note that this example makes use of Frames):